foundryvtt/dnd5e/wiki/Filters.md

 ## Operators & Comparisons

 The `o` property in a filter control how an individual filter is evaluated.
 They come in two varieties: comparisons and operators.
-If not operator is provided for a filter, then the `exact` comparison operator is used.
+If an operator is not provided for a filter, then the `exact` comparison operator is used.

 ### Comparison Functions